driesvints/dotfiles/readme.md

 ## A Fresh macOS Setup

-The instructions below are for when you've already set up your dotfiles.
+These instructions are for when you've already set up your dotfiles.
 If you want to get started with your own dotfiles you can [find instructions below](#your-own-dotfiles).

 ### Before you re-install